markgyoni/geopol/docs/The_Server/Raidbases.md

 ## Tier 3

 The tier 3 raidbase is located at 450, 300, and is a well-guarded military checkpoint.
 Players will have trouble trying to take on this base alone, so it is advised to bring a small team.
 The checkpoint is overlooked by a large watch tower with 2 snipers inside that will shoot anything that gets close to the entrance.
 Inside, there is a barracks and a door leading down into a bunker.
 This base gets regular shipments of military gear from the tier 5 raidbase, but it doesn't have much in the way of food or materials.
-Players will have 2 minutes to loot after triggering the timer and will have to wait a 2 hour cooldown.
+Players will have 2 minutes to loot after triggering the timer and will have to wait a 2-hour cooldown.

 ![image](https://github.com/Milosauce/geopol/assets/105452264/23bc2bf9-0d1a-4065-93d5-cba70a0321e2)